Friday, March 12, 2010

 A: Trashy though it may be, the song has a lot to recommend it musically.
 The last half a minute is flawless.

 V: Imagine the disaster zone a duet between Svetlana and Sakis would be, bereft of backing vocalists.
-(There’s even an element of the tit dance!)
-This looks amazing when you can actually see it.
-However strapped for cash they may be, NTU certainly know how to put on a show.
+(There’s even an element of the titty dance!)
+This looks amazing when you can actually see it: however strapped for cash they may be, NTU certainly know how to put on a show.

 36 Estonia